Magical Circle Guru Guru: Main characters

 Kukuri is a gentle-hearted magic apprentice.
-She has grown under the care of Jimuna Town's old witch, who received her when she was a baby from a wandering stranger, supposedly the last member of the Migu Migu Tribe.
-Being the last remaining member of the Migu Migu, Kukuri learns the dark summoning magic only the Migu Migu can use known as Guru Guru; it consists of drawing circles on the ground with a staff.
+She had grown under the care of Jimuna Town's old witch, who received her as a baby from a wandering stranger, supposedly the last member of the Migu Migu Tribe.
+Being the last remaining member of the Migu Migu, Kukuri learns the dark summoning magic only the Migu Migu can use, known as Guru Guru; it consists of drawing magic circles on the ground with a staff.
 She is eager and shows great affection towards Nike, almost always calling him "Mr. Hero" (Yusha in Japanese).
-She is extremely lucky or good in several sports and games such as rock-paper-scissors and cricket.
-She becomes very angry when someone says anything about her appearance.
-When she was steaming nervously, she got very angry when Nike called her a steamed octopus; she almost killed a monster who called her fat when she was dressed up like a Meke Meke.
+She is extremely lucky or good in several sports and games, such as rock-paper-scissors and cricket.
+She becomes furious when someone says anything about her appearance.
+At the end of the series, it's revealed that Guru Guru is actually the magic of a young maiden in love, so she'll lose this ability when she grows up.

 Old Witch is an old woman who raised Kukuri.
 She is called obaba (old hag) and cow by Kukuri.
 She lied to Kukuri that chocolate is poison to children to keep her from eating hers.